The Turing Scheme Funding and payments

 • Students on the Plus Programme

-• Students who have access to Disability Services at the University of Leeds
+• Students who are registered with Disability Services at the University of Leeds

 • Students from UK Black, Asian and Minority Ethnic Groups (UK nationals only)